 Depending on how large of a group there is for the event, and depending on how many holes the group plays, you may want to consider having a meal afterwards and possibly even a light lunch before or during the event.
 After all, the players may be out on the golf course for a few hours, we’re sure they are hungry!
 Pre-purchasing drink tickets for the group can also be a nice way to reward them for being in the outing.

-Fairfield Hills is happy to work with your group to find the perfect after-golf meal.
-Catering options are also available!
+Fairfield Hills Golf Course & Range is happy to work with your group to find the perfect after-golf meal.
+Catering options in our golf facilities are also available!

 What extra information will the golf course need to know?

 Try to make sure we know as much information about the day of your event as possible to avoid any surprises.
 Check with the group to see if any rental clubs are needed.
 If you think you may need any extra carts than your group requires (for pictures, or if you have a ride-along), let us know.
 Make sure we’re aware of any special games that need to be out on the golf course.
 If you’d like to have a banquet or meal afterwards, be sure to let us know well in advance.
 If you’d like help from the golf professional with the awards ceremony, make sure they are aware!
 If you’d like cart signs, format sheets, and scorecards for the event, the golf pro needs ample time to get these ready for you!